step-by-step-tutorial/springboot-tutorial/messaging-apache-kafka/README.md

 Apache Kafka is an event streaming platform.
 It follows a publish / subscribe pattern around streams of events.
 The Kafka supports only Topic.
 There are a few concepts such as event, stream of events, producer and consumer.
-Topics can support many producer and many consumers it means there is many-to-many relation between producer and consumer based on Topic.
+Topics can support many producers and many consumers it means there is many-to-many relation between producer and consumer based on Topic.

 For more information see the [https://kafka.apache.org](https://kafka.apache.org).